2023 Oklahoma Conservative Index

-To determine this year’s rating, 10 points were earned for each conservative vote (designated by a C), and no points are awarded for a liberal vote (indicated by an L).
+To determine this year’s rating, 10 points were earned for each conservative vote (designated by a C), and no points were awarded for a liberal vote (indicated by an L).
 Each failure to vote (recorded as a Z) provides only three points.
 When the rating system was created in 1979, it was decided that there should be a difference between voting liberal, and missing a vote.
-But, a legislator absent for all the votes could only score 30%, which is our recommended score for seeking a replacement.
+A legislator absent for all the votes could only score 30%.

 Thus, a legislator voting conservative on eight votes, liberal on one, and failing to vote on another, would receive eighty plus three, or an 83% conservative rating.